 The Sierra Nevada de Santa Marta is an impressive mountain range that joins the Caribbean Sea.
 The “Pico Colon” rises up to 5700 m above sea level.
 It is the highest peak in Colombia!

 If you are planning to add a Sierra Nevada getaway to your Colombian itinerary, you will be able to, among other things:

 - Hike through lush vegetation and still see the sea.

 - Discover the Aboriginal communities that live there

 - Bird-watching!
 This is one of the best areas for birdwatchers.

-Minca is the easiest village to get to but also the most touristy to come and spend some time in these enchanting mountains on the Caribbean Coast.
-The atmosphere is pleasant and the accommodation possibilities are numerous.
-The options outside the village will allow you to fully enjoy the rich natural environment of the Sierra Nevada.
+Minca is the easiest village to get to and the most touristy to come and spend some time in these enchanting mountains on the Caribbean Coast.
+The atmosphere is pleasant, and the accommodation possibilities are numerous.
+The options outside the village will allow you to enjoy the rich natural environment of the Sierra Nevada fully.

 Due to its success, some of Minca’s points of interest (Pozo Azul & Marinka) are invaded by tourists.
 Chances are that you will not be alone in such places.